-- We use an easy to read font, no smaller than 12 point. - Seek to avoid bias and stereotyping and any form of racial discrimination. - We make email and electronic versions of all communications available through a password protected area within our school website and also through group emails to parents. - As with all written communication, letters should always remain factual and professional. - Wherever possible, letters should be sent out to parents giving at least one weeks notice of an event.
-This should always be the case where a permission slip is required to be returned. - To maintain quality control and consistency of written communication, all letters should be forwarded to the HT and school office prior to distribution, where they will be copied and distributed to the relevant children by members of the admin team, as well as being placed on the school website and email lists. - As most letters are administrative tasks, if teachers would prefer the school office to write letters, they should email the details of the letter over to the SBM with at least one weeks notice before the time of distribution.
-(This would usually mean two weeks before an event or trip.) - When distributing letters to a class, a note should be taken of all children who did not receive the letter, and copies given to them at the earliest opportunity.
+• We use an easy to read font, no smaller than 12 point.

+• Seek to avoid bias and stereotyping and any form of racial discrimination.

+• We make email and electronic versions of all communications available through our dojo app as this is the preferred method of communication indicated by the majority of parents.

+• As with all written communication, letters should always remain factual and professional.

+• Wherever possible, letters should be sent out to parents giving at least one weeks notice of an event.
+This should always be the case where a permission slip is required to be returned.

+• To maintain quality control and consistency of written communication, all letters should be forwarded to the HT and school office prior to distribution, where they will be copied and distributed to the relevant children by members of the admin team, as well as being placed on the school website and email lists.

+• As most letters are administrative tasks, if teachers would prefer the school office to write letters, they should email the details of the letter over to the SBM with at least one weeks notice before the time of distribution.
+(This would usually mean two weeks before an event or trip.)

+• When distributing letters to a class, a note should be taken of all children who did not receive the letter, and copies given to them at the earliest opportunity.

+Communication from parents:

+Communication from parents will be encouraged to be either face to face, by telephone, or by our whole school email account

+(admin@kibblesworthacademy.org.uk) This mailbox will be viewed daily by a member of the admin team who will forward the messages to the correct members of staff.
+Where the email regards a concern about a pupil, a complaint, or an action which needs to be completed, the HT or DHT will be copied into the email for information purposes only.